heydarimo/Night-Time-Dehazing/README.md

 > **HistoFusionNet: Histogram-Guided Fusion and Frequency-Adaptive Refinement for Nighttime Image Dehazing**

-The work is associated with the **11th New Trends in Image Restoration and Enhancement Workshop** and the **NTIRE 2026 Night-Time Dehazing Challenge**.
+The paper is presented at **CVPR 2026** in the **11th New Trends in Image Restoration and Enhancement Workshop**.

-The README is organized to help users follow the repository in a clear order.
-The first part focuses on **challenge inference**, which allows users to run the released model on the NTIRE challenge test images using the provided checkpoint.
-The next part provides instructions for **reproducing the paper results**, including the released artifacts, datasets, checkpoints, and commands needed to generate the dehazed outputs and quantitative results reported in the paper.
-Finally, the README provides the **training commands** used for the supported datasets before applying frequency-adaptive refinement fine-tuning.
+This README is organized to guide users through the repository in a practical order.
+The first part provides instructions for running **challenge inference** using the released model checkpoint.
+The second part explains how to reproduce the results reported in the paper, including the required artifacts, datasets, checkpoints, and evaluation commands.
+The final part provides the training commands used for the supported datasets before applying frequency-adaptive refinement fine-tuning.

 The repository includes:

 * Full implementation of HistoFusionNet.
-* Inference code for reproducing the NTIRE challenge submission results.
+* Inference code for reproducing the released challenge submission results.
 * Environment files for reproducibility.
 * Released checkpoints and pretrained backbone loading instructions.
 * Evaluation commands for NH-Haze, NH-Haze2, and Dense-Haze.